Disease/Disorder

 No laboratory studies can confirm or differentiate between the APDs.
 However, laboratory investigation may be performed to exclude other disorders.
 Orthostatic blood pressure and pulse should be measured in all patients.
 The search for reliable biological markers for the APDs is ongoing.

-Neuroimaging may be normal or may show characteristic findings as described below.
+Neuroimaging can be normal, or can show characteristics findings as described below:

-• Better prognosis for PSP: delayed falling and a later onset of oculomotor abnormalities.
+- Better prognosis for PSP: delayed falling, a later onset of oculomotor abnormalities, and patients with the subcortical phenotype

 Environmental